Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/components/framework/data-mapping/value-mapping.rst

 Value Mapping
 ==========================================

-This template is the base template for all *value mapping* templates.
+This template is the base template for all *value mappings*.

 .. include:: ../../../../common/base-template-never-inherit-notice.txt